Terry v. Ohio: Opinion of the court

-Reasoning that police officers' need to protect themselves outweighed the limited intrusions involved, the Court ruled that officers could "stop" a person if they had "reasonable suspicion" that criminal activity was afoot, and could then "frisk" the person who was stopped if they had "reasonable suspicion" that the person was "armed and presently dangerous."
+Reasoning that police officers' need to protect themselves outweighed the limited intrusions involved, the court ruled that officers could "stop" a person if they had "reasonable suspicion" that criminal activity was afoot, and could then "frisk" the person who was stopped if they had "reasonable suspicion" that the person was "armed and presently dangerous."
 Neither intrusion required that police have the higher level of "probable cause" that would be needed to arrest or to conduct a full search.
-The Court defined this new, lesser standard of "reasonable suspicion" as being less than "probable cause" but more than just a hunch, stating that "the police officer must be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant [the] intrusion."
+The court defined this new, lesser standard of "reasonable suspicion" as being less than "probable cause" but more than just a hunch, stating that "the police officer must be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant [the] intrusion."

-The Court held that this "reasonable suspicion" standard must apply to both the initial stop and the frisk.
-First, it said that a police officer must have reasonable suspicion to stop a suspect in the first place.
-Second, it held that an officer could then "frisk" a stopped suspect if he or she had reasonable suspicion that the suspect was armed and dangerous, or if, in the officer's experience, the suspected criminal activity was of a type that was "likely" to involve weapons.
-The officer's "frisk" could only be for the sole purpose of ensuring the suspect was not armed, and so had to be limited to a pat-down of the suspect's outer clothing.
+The court held that this "reasonable suspicion" standard must apply to both the initial stop and the frisk.
+It said that a police officer must have reasonable suspicion to stop a suspect in the first place and that an officer could then frisk a stopped suspect if he or she had reasonable suspicion that the suspect was armed and dangerous, or if, in the officer's experience, the suspected criminal activity was of a type that was "likely" to involve weapons.
+The sole purpose of the officer's frisk could only be to ensure the suspect was not armed, and so had to be limited to a pat-down of the suspect's outer clothing.

-The Court then applied these legal principles to McFadden's actions with Terry and found that they comported with the "reasonable suspicion" standard.
+The court then applied these legal principles to McFadden's actions with Terry and found that they comported with the "reasonable suspicion" standard.
 McFadden had years of experience as a policeman and was able to articulate the observations that led him to suspect that Terry and the other men were preparing to rob the store.
 Since McFadden reasonably suspected that the men were preparing for armed robbery, he reasonably suspected that Terry was armed, and so his frisk of Terry's clothing was permissible and did not violate Terry's Fourth Amendment rights.

-The Court ended its opinion by framing the issue very narrowly, saying the question it was answering was "whether it is always unreasonable for a policeman to seize a person and subject him to a limited search for weapons unless there is probable cause for an arrest."
-In answer to this limited question, the Court said it was not.
-It ruled that when an American policeman observes "unusual conduct which leads him reasonably to conclude in light of his experience that criminal activity may be afoot and that the persons with whom he is dealing may be armed and presently dangerous", it is not a violation of the Fourth Amendment for the policeman to conduct a "stop-and-frisk" of the people he suspects.
+The court ended its opinion by framing the issue very narrowly, saying the question it was answering was "whether it is always unreasonable for a policeman to seize a person and subject him to a limited search for weapons unless there is probable cause for an arrest."
+In answer to this limited question, the court said it was not.
+It ruled that when a policeman observes "unusual conduct which leads him reasonably to conclude in light of his experience that criminal activity may be afoot and that the persons with whom he is dealing may be armed and presently dangerous," it is not a violation of the Fourth Amendment for the policeman to conduct a "stop-and-frisk" of the people whom he suspects.